LEEAD Practicum Host Sites

 The evaluation practicum experience is often virtual and involves having Scholars complete one or more discrete components of an evaluation project (e.g., collaborating to design evaluation, logic model/theory of change development, measure development, data collection and analysis, and report writing) over a 6 to 8-month period.

-Scholars Have Applied Their CREE Skills to Support These Projects:
+Cohort 5 Scholars Are Applying Their CREE Skills to Support These Projects:

 Decision Information Resources, Inc.